 About April Heyward

-April’s teaching interests are Computational Social Science, Data Science, Decision Science, Machine Learning, Public Administration, Public Policy, Research Methods, and Social Media Research.
-She is an Adjunct Faculty in the Master of Public Administration (MPA) Program in the Department of Political Science in the School of Humanities and Social Science at the College of Charleston.
-She is credentialed to teach PUBA 601 Research Methods for Public Administration, PUBA 602 Public Policy, and PUBA 604 Managing Human Resources courses.
-April’s education philosophy is to foster and facilitate a learning-centered approach where she as the instructor and students are both participating in the learning experience.
+April is experienced in conducting literature reviews (including developing literature review matrix and literature synthesis matrix); developing research questions and study aims; developing independent variables and dependent variables; developing research hypotheses and null hypothesis; primary and secondary data collection; employing descriptive and inferential statistics (RStudio); data cleaning, data analysis, and data visualization (RStudio); and disseminating research progress and results.
+April’s teaching interests are Data Science, E-Government, Machine Learning, Public Administration, Public Policy, Research Methods, Science and Technology, Science Policy, and Social Media Research.
+Her education philosophy is to foster and facilitate a learning-centered approach where she as the instructor and students are both participating in the learning experience.
 Her aim is to educate students through her teaching, research, service, and professional experience.
 April is pursuing her Doctorate in Public Administration in the Department of Political Science in the College of Humanities and Social Science at Valdosta State University.
 She is in the Dissertation phase of her Doctoral Program.
-Her educational background includes a Bachelor of Science in Business Administration from Benedict College and a Master of Research Administration (MRA) from the University of Central Florida (UCF).
-She is a Riley Institute Diversity Fellow at Furman University.
+Her educational background includes a Bachelor of Science in Business Administration from Benedict College and a Master of Research Administration from the University of Central Florida.
+She is in the Dissertation phase of the Doctor of Public Administration program at Valdosta State University.
+April is a Riley Institute Diversity Fellow at Furman University.

-April is a member of the American Society for Public Administration (ASPA), ASPA Section on Public Administration Research, ASPA Section on International and Comparative Administration, ASPA Lowcountry Chapter, and the South Carolina Academy of Science.
-She is a Columnist for ASPA PA (Public Administration) Times.
-April is the Vice President of the South Carolina Academy of Science and is a member of the South Carolina Academy of Science Council.
-She is a HRSA (Health Resources and Services Administration) Grant Reviewer and evaluates proposals in a fair, equitable, and objective manner to provide healthcare services for persons living with HIV (PLWH).
+April is a Consultant and provides Data Science consulting (data cleaning, data analysis, data visualization in RStudio) and Machine Learning consulting (data retrieval, data cleaning, natural language processing, text analysis, sentiment analysis, data visualization, etc. in RStudio).
+She is a member of the American Society for Public Administration (ASPA), ASPA Section on Public Administration Research, ASPA Section on International and Comparative Administration, ASPA Section on Science and Technology in Government (SSTIG), and the South Carolina Academy of Sciences.
+April is the President-Elect and Vice President (2nd Term) of the South Carolina Academy of Sciences and SCAS Councilor (2nd Term) on the South Carolina Academy of Sciences Council.
+She is an Officer (1st term) on the ASPA Section on Science and Technology in Government Executive Committee.
+She is an Author for ASPA (American Society for Public Administration) PA (Public Administration) Times, and her articles focus on her research, public administration topics, and public policy topics.
+April is a HRSA Grant Reviewer and evaluates proposals in a fair, equitable, and objective manner to provide healthcare services for persons living with HIV (PLWH).